 This bill amends and reenacts specific sections of the North Dakota Century Code concerning the allocation of oil and gas tax revenue to support infrastructure development in non-oil-producing counties.
-It establishes a municipal infrastructure fund and a county and township infrastructure fund, with provisions for the distribution of grants to cities and counties for essential infrastructure projects.
-The bill specifies that fifty percent of the funds will be allocated to the municipal infrastructure fund and fifty percent to the county and township infrastructure fund.
-It also outlines the criteria for grant eligibility, including the requirement for cities and counties to submit reports on the use of the funding and the consequences for failing to comply with reporting requirements.
+It establishes a municipal infrastructure fund and a county and township infrastructure fund, with the former designated for grants to cities in non-oil-producing counties for essential infrastructure projects, while the latter is aimed at providing grants for road and bridge projects in non-oil-producing counties and townships.
+The bill specifies that fifty percent of the funds will be allocated to each of these infrastructure funds, and outlines the criteria for grant distribution based on city and county populations, as well as the requirements for reporting and compliance.

 Prepared by the Legislative Council staff for Senator Patten: 57-51.1-07.5, 57-51.1-07.7, 57-51.1-07.8